European Union Aviation Safety Agency

 The European Union Aviation Safety Agency (EASA) is an agency of the European Commission with responsibility for civil aviation safety in the European Union.
 It carries out certification, regulation and standardisation and also performs investigation and monitoring.
 It collects and analyses safety data, drafts and advises on safety legislation and co-ordinates with similar organisations in other parts of the world.

-The idea of a European-level aviation safety authority goes back to 1996, but the agency was legally established only in 2002; it began its work in 2003.
+The concept of a European-level aviation safety authority goes back to 1996, but the agency was only legally established in 2002; it began its work in 2003.

 History

 Based in Cologne, Germany, the agency was created on 15 July 2002 as the "European Aviation Safety Agency", and reached full functionality in 2008, taking over functions of the Joint Aviation Authorities.
 It was renamed the "European Union Aviation Safety Agency" in 2018.
 European Free Trade Association countries participate in the agency.
 The United Kingdom was a member until the end of the Brexit transition period on 31 December 2020.

 The responsibilities of the agency include the analysis and research of safety parameters, authorising foreign operators, and advising the European Commission on the drafting of EU legislation.
 It also implements and monitors safety rules (including inspections in the member states), gives type certification of aircraft and components, and approves organisations involved in the design, manufacture and maintenance of aeronautical products.

 As part of Single European Sky II (SES-II), an initiative to standardise and coordinate all air traffic control over the EU, the agency has been given additional tasks, which were implemented before 2013.
 Since 4 December 2012, EASA is able to certify functional airspace blocks if more than three parties are involved.

 The EU commission is proposing to further expand EASA mandate to act the European Performance Review Board, with a clear separation of National Supervisory Agencies and Air Navigation Service Providers.

 In 2012, the European Court of Auditors (ECA) found that the agency did not have an agency-specific conflict of interest policy and procedures.
 EASA did not obtain or assess the declarations of interest for staff, management board, board of appeal and experts.
 In its report, ECA declared that:

 The worst performer among the four was the EASA, based in Cologne, which failed in all four areas that the report analyzed – on experts, staff, management board, and board of appeals.

 It was recommended that the organisation adopt its own ethical standards because the then-existing condition exposed the agency to a substantial crisis of credibility as well as the incidence of favouritism and conflict of interest.
 For member-countries and other stakeholders, fairness is of paramount importance.
 This is because the European Union has been increasingly strengthening EASA's role, giving the agency independence.
 A discussion regarding the permission for the agency to impose financial penalties for safety violations is also underway.